zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/Lab3configure-cm/configure-cm.md

 Go back to the **Cloud Manager Dashboard** > **Cloud Manager Settings**.
     ![](./images/cmhome.png "")
 1. Navigate to Infrastructure Settings on the left and update Operating System Images.
-    * For Linux, enable **Marketplace Image** radio button and choose the latest version from the displayed list (see the screenshot below).
+    * For Linux, enable **Marketplace Image** radio button and choose the latest version from the displayed list.
+The OCID should populate automatically.

     * For Windows image, as per your home region, please select the OCID of the vanilla custom image from this [website](https://docs.oracle.com/en-us/iaas/images/image/943bdefa-8858-4b37-98e0-fd710c4aea1e/).